cloudwatt/applications/blueprint-coreos-gocd/README_EN.md

 You now have an SSH access point on your virtual machine through the floating-IP and your private keypair (default userusername `core`).

-You just have to add one or more GoCD agents indicating floating IP of the server and the randomly-generated key available in the Cloudwatt console.
+An agent is already installed, you can add more agents indicating floating IP of the server and the randomly-generated key available in the Cloudwatt console.

 You can now start a job using your Continuous Delivery tool.